Easy RISC-V

 lbu rd, imm(rs1)

-Similarly for lh (“load half”) and lhu (“load half unsigned”), just for unsigned halfwords:
+Similarly for lh (“load half”) and lhu (“load half unsigned”), just for unsigned halfwords (two bytes each, remember):

 lh rd, imm(rs1)